-Charlie saw the trouble I was having.
-It was awful.
-After the accident, Charlie's brother decided to let me have Charlie's heart.
+Charlie's brother decided to let me have Charlie's heart.
 It saved my life.
 I'm doing great now.
 So Charlie's legacy lives on not only through me but also through what everyone does at Second Chances.

 - Q: So how many years ago was that?

 - A: Nine.

 - Q: Where is the facility located?

 - A: On the west side of town-on a wooded 100-acre campus near Lazy River.

 - Q: What do you do there?

 - A: I work on the grounds.
 I love it.
 It allows me to be outdoors.
 Charlie used his money to do good.
 We lost him in a motorcycle accident and working there makes me feel like I'm honoring him.
 There are memorials throughout the grounds for many dear friends.

 - Q: Like who?

 - A: There's one for Charlie Alastor, of course.
-There's one for AdeleWebber that was placed there by the Duquette family.
-And there's one
+There's one for Adele